PressForward/pressforward/readme.txt

 == Changelog ==

 = 3.5 =
-* Check for known aggregation services to insure proper resolution of URLs.
+* Now checks for known aggregation services to insure proper resolution of URLs.
 * Created the Amplify dropdown button in the actions bar.
 * Added button to share to Twitter to the Amplify dropdown.
 * Added button to Amplify to send from All Content directly to draft.